sohnorman/loadbalancer-service/basic-load-balancing.md

 	* The server weight values are applicable only with the 'weighted round robin' method.
 They are ignored with 'round robin' and 'least connections' load balancing methods.

 * **Least Connections:** With this method, the server instance serving the least number of connections at a given time receives the next client connection.

+## Horizontal Scaling
+The load balancer adjusts its capacity automatically according to the load.
+When this occurs, you may see a change in the number of IP addresses associated with the load balancer's DNS name.